 Saginaw Bay is also home to a burgeoning perch population.
 During the late summer, in addition to outstanding walleye fishing, Saginaw Bay also often provides a world class perch fishery.
 When the perch are biting, Trophy Specialists Fishing Charters will offer perch charters during that peak, late summer period.
 This perch fishing is done by anchoring over schools of fish that we mark on the sonar and still fishing for them.
 We use light spinning rods usually fishing straight down with spreader rigs baited with minnows or other lures to fill buckets with some nice, jumbo sized and smaller eating size perch.
 Most of the perch will be 8 to 12 inches.
 If there are few perch in the area though, then the charter will target walleyes.
 All perch charters are 5 hours in duration and since the DNR has made it illegal for charter captains to provide minnows to charter customers, the customers must then provide their own minnows on perch charters.
 Minnows can usually be bought locally at several local, Au Gres area bait shops, or they can be purchased elsewhere at the customers choice.

 Here's a brief rundown on what anglers can expect to experience at different times during our season on Saginaw Bay:

 June is my busiest month of the year for running charters, and for good reason: The fishing then is consistently awesome.
 The weather typically stabilizes more during June and the warming weather and water temperatures really gets the fish snapping at lures big time.
 We normally limit out on most of our trips at this time of the year and while big fish are still taken, there's a high preponderance of smaller and medium sized fish in the catch.
-Those smaller walleyes in the 15 to 19 inch range though are the best eating fish I've ever eaten anywhere, bar none.
+Those smaller walleyes in the 15 to 19 inch range though are the best eating fish I've ever had anywhere, bar none.
 During June we normally fish in deeper waters trolling with small crankbaits, spoons and crawlers.
 Because I normally book all my open dates up during June, you'll want to reserve early then.